OpenOrienteering/mapper/android-app.md

 (3) GPS position display toggle

-If the currently active map work has valid global geographic coordinate system settings, this control will be enabled and will show a dot at your current position.
+If the currently active map work has valid georeferencing, this control will be enabled and will show a dot at your current position.
 In addition, in case an accuracy estimate (HDOP) is available, this shows a circle around the dot which indicates the positioning accuracy.
 The chance of your real position being in the circle is approximately 70%.

 While this is active, your GPS track is automatically recorded into a GPX file in the directory of your map, named "<map> - GPS-<YYYY-MM-DD>.gpx".
 This file is included as a template in the map.
 You can simply show it using button (7) to view your track.